-Quad 4 problems are very common and will be discussed here, but first some background and history of this General Motors engine.
+Quad 4 engine problems are very common and discussed here, but first some background and history of this General Motors engine.
 The engine started as a high rpm dual overhead cam 2.3-liter 4 cylinder.

 GM created it to provide a balance between horse power, weight and fuel economy.
-Long term goals were to streamline production, improve quality and deploy it across all car lines.
-The motor was first introduced in 1988 in Oldsmobile and Pontiac car lines and then made its way to the Buick line in 1990.
+For many years the long term goals remained to streamline production, improve quality and deploy it across all car lines.
+They introduced the motor in 1988 using the Oldsmobile and Pontiac car lines.
+Finally it made its way to the Buick line in 1990.

-This engine was later punched out to a 2.4 Liter version.
+The General later punched out the engine to a 2.4 Liter version.
 The first thing people wonder when they see a Quad4 is where are the spark plugs and wires located.
 At the very bottom of this page is large picture of the hidden valley under the coil cover.
 You can use this as a point of reference for component location.

-The coil housing is responsible for delivering the high energy spark from the coils to the plugs.
-It is located in the top center cover of the engine that says Quad4 on it.
-This cover is removed to access the spark plugs.
-Inside the coil housing are copper strips that act like ignition wires.
+The coil housing becomes responsible for delivering the high energy spark from the coils to the plugs.
+They locate it in the top center cover of the engine that says Quad4 on it.
+You remove this cover to access the spark plugs.
+Inside the coil housing exists copper strips that act like ignition wires.
 They run the spark from the coil to the plugs.

 Here is an e-mail I fielded about a quad 4-engine misfire coupled with a check engine light.
 You can read through this and look for a link at the bottom for a PDF you can save to your hard drive about other quad 4 problems that are common.